mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

   * 🔑 To write cleaner and faster code, we can use Webpack to bundle our JavaScript modules.

   * 🔑 To use Webpack, we first need to initialize npm and create a `package.json` file.
-To do that, we use `npm init -y`.
+To do so, we use `npm init -y`.

     ```sh
     npm init -y